 Once priority protection areas are identified and adopted, ACs have the flexibility to provide information that may be useful to ensure appropriate strategies are implemented during any oil removal operation.
-One methodology is often referred to as Geographic Response Strategies (GRSs) or Geographic Response Plans (GRPs).
-Texas's existing GRSs/GRPs can be viewed on the Oil Spill Toolkit (texas.gov).
+One methodology is often referred to as geographic response strategies (GRSs) or geographic response plans (GRPs).